GabrielSGoncalves/astronomer_airflow_dag_authoring_study_guide/README.md

   5. dag_run_timeout: Defines your DAG execution time limit, using timedelta objects
   6. tags: Customized tags related to your DAGs, helps you organize your data pipelines by groups, users or any other subject needed.
   7. catchup: Defines if your want to schedule automatically DAGs runs between the start_date and the current date.
 It's recommended to set it to False, in order to control the execution of past time DAG runs.
+  8. max_active_runs: Thee total number of DAG runs that you can run at the same time.
+This parameter is important whenever you want to perform a backfill and your `catchup` equals to True (more details on the session bellow).

 Below is a example of a DAG file `dag_customer_ingestion.py` with the mentioned parameters defined
   ```python